sanrou/fidelityWeighting/README.md

-# fidelityWeighting
+# Fidelity-weighting

-This is a repository for computing fidelity-weighted inverse operators to be used with cortical parcellations [1–3] in neurophysiological research.
+This is a repository for computing fidelity-weighted inverse operators to be used with cortical parcellations (see e.g. [1–3]) in neurophysiological research.

 ## Dependencies